Homophobia in East Africa

-As a straight white male it hadn’t been a question that I had given much thought to before.
+As a straight white male, I confess it hadn’t been a question that I had given much thought to before.

 But the question is a pertinent one.
 After all, in neighbouring Uganda they passed a bill back in 2014 that banned homosexuality.
 Those caught breaking it could face up to seven years in prison.
 And in 2018 they increased the sentence to life imprisonment!

-It may surprise you to find out that Tanzania is no more tolerant.
-It’s also illegal to be gay in this country, with ‘offenders’ facing a jail term of up to 30 years.
-The current president, John Magufuli, has been particularly keen to crack down on those who, in the words of the law, have ‘carnal knowledge of any person against the order of nature’.
+It may surprise you to find out that Tanzania is actually no more tolerant.
+Because, surprisingly perhaps, it’s also illegal to be gay in this country, with ‘offenders’ facing a jail term of up to 30 years.
+And legally there are restrictions aplenty on those who have ‘carnal knowledge of any person against the order of nature’.

 Indeed, in November last year the US government advised its citizens to review their profiles on social media, to minimise the possibility of falling foul of the law.

 I think it’s fair to say that we have hosted many gay men and women on Kilimanjaro.
 And we hope to continue to do so.
-And thus far, none of our clients have fallen foul of the homophobic laws of East Africa, nor – to our knowledge – got into any particular trouble because of their sexuality.
+And thus far, none of our clients have fallen foul of the homophobic laws of East Africa.
+Nor, to our knowledge, have any got into any particular trouble because of their sexuality.

-The reason why, of course, is that while, from a legal viewpoint, Tanzania is undoubtedly a homophobic country, the citizens themselves are usually far more tolerant.
+The reason why they have, so far, escaped from the country without a criminal record, is not difficult to work out.
+Because while, from a legal viewpoint, Tanzania is undoubtedly a homophobic country, the citizens themselves are usually far more tolerant.

 Nevertheless, it also pays to be sensible and discrete when visiting the region.
 In particular, your trip will run much more smoothly, and you’ll avoid any potential trouble, if you follow the following simple rules: